-Asszonyfalva (Axente Sever, Frauendorf) is located also in Transylvania (in present-day Romania), in Seben county, 15 km from Medgyes (Medias) to the south-west.
+Asszonyfalva (Axente Sever, Frauendorf) is located also in Transylvania, Romania, in Szeben county, 15 km from Medgyes (Medias) to the south-west.
 It is also a Saxon settlement and famous for its fortified church.
 Its Hungarian name means „woman`s village“ because it used to belong to the Queen of Hungary.
 The Germans arrived in the 12th century and it was they who built the great church in Romanesque and Gothic style.
-Its wall is 1.6 meters thick at some places.
+Its wall is 1.6 meters thick in some places.

 The church was first mentioned in 1322, his priest was called György.
 The fortifications were carried out around 1490, the outer walls certainly are from the 15th century.
 The bell of the church is from 1690.
 The outer walls had ramparts and provided excellent defense for the church.
 There was a tower at the gate but it was pulled down.
 They built two levels above the apsis where loopholes were cut in the walls against the enemy.